M-arcus/cloudron-docs/docs/documentation/apps/sogo.md

 SOGo behaves differently depending on how you access the app.
-If you navigate to SOGo by clicking on the icon on your Cloudron dashboard, parts of the SOGo UI do not work.
+If you navigate to SOGo by clicking on the icon on your Cloudron dashboard, parts of the SOGo UI [do not work](https://sogo.nu/bugs/view.php?id=3900).

+This issue manifests itself as:

+* Email delete button not working
+* Compose email popup not closing.
+Sometimes, it ends up closing the tab itself.
+* The browser's web inspector console displays a DOMException with the message `"Permission denied to access property \"$mailboxController\" on cross-origin object"`.

 To workaround this, always use SOGo by opening a new browser tab and entering the SOGo domain name directly.